 Faculty from the William C. Wefel Center for Employment Law are internationally renowned and regularly tapped for leadership positions in the field and national media commentary.

-Professor McCormick's scholarship has explored the areas of employment and labor law, federal courts, as well as gender and the law.
+Professor Marcia McCormick's scholarship has explored the areas of employment and labor law, federal courts, as well as gender and the law.
 A prolific blogger, Prof. McCormick is a co-editor and contributor to the Workplace Prof Blog, which provides daily information on developments in the law of the workplace and scholarship about it.

-Professor Pendo is a nationally recognized expert in disability law and health care law.
+Professor Elizabeth Pendo is a nationally recognized expert in disability law and health care law.
 Her scholarship focuses on the difference disability makes in places in our society such as the health care system and the workplace, with a particular interest in legal and social meanings of disability.
 She published a series of articles exposing inaccessible medical equipment as a barrier to care, including Reducing Disparities through Health Care Reform: Disability and Accessible Medical Equipment, 4 Utah L. Rev. 1057 (2010) and Disability, Equipment Barriers and Women’s Health: Using the ADA to Provide Meaningful Access, 2 St. Louis Univ.
 J. Health L. & Pol’y 15 (2008).
-Other projects include civil rights and health care reform approaches to health disparities for people with disabilities; models of disability and their impact on health care; public right-of-way and accessibility issues in the City of Saint Louis; and genetic testing in the workplace, and its intersections with classifications based on gender, race, class and disability.
+Other projects include civil rights and health care reform approaches to health disparities for people with disabilities; models of disability and their impact on health care; public right-of-way and accessibility issues in the City of St. Louis; and genetic testing in the workplace, and its intersections with classifications based on gender, race, class and disability.